AdarshTheki/HTML-CSS-Javascript/SHORT-NOTES.md

 ### Hosting:

+Hoisting is a behavior in JavaScript where variable and function declarations are moved to the top of their containing scope during the compilation phase, before the code is executed

-variable declarations are hoisted, not initialize/assign variable or functions.
+Note : variable declarations are hoisted, not initialize/assign variable or functions.

 ### Data Types: